jflaga/jflaga.github.io/_journal/2023/2023-09-17-learned-something-new-about-the-Pharisees-b38145a.md

 That quote is from the [epigraph](https://en.wikipedia.org/wiki/Epigraph_(literature)) of that chapter.

-I already have a little bit of an idea about the contributions of Christianity to the Holocaust through some articles I found a few years back: for example, ["Was Luther Anti-Semitic?"](https://www.christianitytoday.com/history/issues/issue-39/was-luther-anti-semitic.html) by Eric W. Gritsch, and ["Baptists 'humbled' by failure to oppose Nazis"](https://www.baptistpress.com/resource-library/news/baptists-humbled-by-failure-to-oppose-nazis/) by David Roach.
+I already have a little bit of idea about the contributions of Christianity to the Holocaust through some articles I found a few years back: for example, ["Was Luther Anti-Semitic?"](https://www.christianitytoday.com/history/issues/issue-39/was-luther-anti-semitic.html) by Eric W. Gritsch, and ["Baptists 'humbled' by failure to oppose Nazis"](https://www.baptistpress.com/resource-library/news/baptists-humbled-by-failure-to-oppose-nazis/) by David Roach.
 I bought the book to learn more about that.

 One of the things I learned from the book is that there are Jews living today who do not like the generally negative things which are being said by Christians about the Pharisees.